mgaudin/Hy2roresO/docs/user-docs/results.rst

 Results
 =================

-Hy2roresO handles a multitude of configurations in hydrological networks, which is a novelty comparing to former plugins from GRASS or QGIS which were less precise or even wrong.
+Hy2roresO handles a multitude of configurations in hydrological networks, which is a novelty comparing to former plugins from GRASS or QGIS which were less precise or even wrong at times.

-To begin with, the "Strahler" QGIS plugin handled, as its name recalls, only the Strahler stream orders of a network by selecting its sink, with several mistakes when processing in specific configurations.
+To begin with, the "Strahler" QGIS plugin, as its name recalls, handles only the Strahler stream orders of a network by selecting its sink, with several mistakes when processing in specific configurations (complex river networks).
-The GRASS plugin (v.stream.order) handled the Strahler and Shreve stream orders, however the results were not good.
-There was also a section to handle the Horton stream order, but it was not implemented.
+The GRASS plugin (v.stream.order) handles the Strahler and Shreve stream orders, however the results are not reliable when the process is applied on complex river networks (with islands in particular).
+There is also a section in the code intended to handle the Horton stream order, but it was not implemented.

-Hy2roresO gives the input layer Strahler, Shreve and Horton stream orders and also takes into account wrong directions from some edges and computation of the strokes, which is a major improvement comparing to what existed before.
+Hy2roresO gives the input layer Strahler, Shreve and Horton stream orders and also takes into account the incorrect directions of the  edges that the algorithm suspects to be erroneous and that the user confirms as wrong.
+It also proposes a strokes calculation of the stream network during Horton stream order computation.
+These two considerations are a major improvement in comparison to what have been available so far.

-Let's have a look at the results Hy2roresO creates with a few examples of different configurations in hydrological networks.
+Let's have a look at the results Hy2roresO creates with a few examples of various hydrological network configurations.

 Simple network
 -------------------